So your Irish dream has come true and you are ready to move to the Emerald Isle. Here are ten things you should know:

 2. You can become an Irish citizen if you, your parents, or grandparents were born there.

 5. There is a huge difference between settling in Dublin and rural areas.
-Prices are booming in Dublin and you will pay $400,000 for anything decent in property.
+Prices are booming in Dublin and you will pay $400,000 for anything decent property wise.
 Rural parts of Ireland are very different and good properties can be half that price.
 Check out some of the cheapest and most expensive homes we've come across.

 7. Anti-social crime is an increasing problem.
 Though violent crime rates are low, “petty crime and residential crime is much more common” and has risen in recent years, according to the US Department of State.